-International Nurse Sponsorship: Abandoned by a USA Sponsor?
+International Nurse Sponsorship: Abandoned by a U.S. Sponsor or Direct Hire?

 By 2026, there will be a deficit of 240,000 RNs in the USA.
 Other studies have produced figures suggesting that a skills shortage reckoning is on the way for nurses.
 Factors abound: younger generations aren’t interested in nursing.
 Moreover, the profession itself is increasingly approaching retirement age, meaning their skills go with them.
 With such a huge…